morsprop3est/morsprop3est/README.md

 ---

 ### 💼 What I'm Looking For:
-I'm on the lookout for **internships**, **trainee positions**, or **freelance projects** to grow my skills and contribute to real-world projects.
-If you’re looking for an ambitious and creative beginner to join your team—let’s connect! 🤝
+I'm on the lookout for **trainee/intern positions**, or **freelance projects** to upgrade my skills and contribute to real-world projects.
+If you’re looking for an ambitious and creative developer, I'm always ready for offers! 🤝

 ---